asabaylus/react-command-palette/README.md

     ...
   ```

 * ```reactModalParentSelector``` a selector compatible with querySelector.
 By default, the modal portal will be appended to the document's body.
 You can choose a different parent element by selector.
 If you do this, please ensure that your app element is set correctly.
 The app element should not be a parent of the modal, to prevent modal content from being hidden to screenreaders while it is open.

 * ```renderCommand``` a _React.func_.
 By default, react-command-palette will render the suggestion.name_ for each command.
-However, if passed a custom react component _renderCommand_ will display the command using any template you can imageine.
+However, if passed a custom react component _renderCommand_ will display the command using any template you can imagine.
 The _renderCommand_ code signature follows the same coding pattern defined by react-autosuggest's  renderSuggestion property.

   ```jsx
   function RenderCommand(suggestion) {
     // A suggestion object will be passed to your custom component for each command